 - Rep. Doris Matsui (D-CA)

 Members appointed by Joint Resolution of Congress (Citizen Regents)

-- Steve Case (Virginia), chair of the Board of Regents and chairman and CEO of Revolution; co-founder and chairman of the Case Foundation; co-founder and former chairman and CEO of AOL; former chairman of AOL Time Warner
+- Steve Case (Virginia), chair of the Board of Regents; chairman and CEO of Revolution; co-founder and chairman of the Case Foundation; co-founder and former chairman and CEO of AOL; former chairman of AOL Time Warner

-- John Fahey (Washington, D.C.), lead director of the Time Inc. board of directors and former chairman, president and CEO of the National Geographic Society
+- John Fahey (Massachusetts), chairman emeritus of the National Geographic Society; lead director of the Time Inc. board of directors; former chairman, president and CEO of the National Geographic Society

 - Roger W. Ferguson Jr. (Washington, D.C.), president and CEO of TIAA